adimishra1980/delta-project/readme.md

 # About it
-This project is similar to airbnb where you can add places for your stays.
+This project is a clone of AirBnb webSite.
+Frontend technologies used -  HTML, CSS, Js
+Backend technologies used - Node, Express, MongoDB

 # Created by
 Aditya Mishra